fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 1. Put the distributive files into _[protected/extensions]_ folder of your Yii application.
 2. Create module folder _[autoadmin]_ in _[protected/modules]_ directory using a standart Yii module structure, but without module class (which inherites _CWebModule_) - it will be included from the extension.

-If you plan to use the built-in AutoAdmin shared access system, you also need to import SQL dump which you can find in _[autoAdmin/schemas]_ of the distributive directory.

 ###Yii config setup

 Set necessary parameters: